danielweinmann/mellower/README.md

 # mellower
-Lear to sing in tune and share the path with fellow students
+Learn to sing in tune and share the path with fellow students